helm/charts/stable/phpmyadmin/README.md

-# PhpMyAdmin
+# phpMyAdmin

-[Phpmyadmin](https://www.phpmyadmin.net/) is a free and open source administration tool for MySQL and MariaDB.
+[phpMyAdmin](https://www.phpmyadmin.net/) is a free and open source administration tool for MySQL and MariaDB.
 As a portable web application written primarily in PHP, it has become one of the most popular MySQL administration tools, especially for web hosting services.

 ## TL;DR